Our signature experiences

 Underground Rome: The Buried City

-Inside San Clemente, we descend step by step: from a 12th-century basilica to an early Christian church, and deeper still into a 1st-century Roman house and a Mithraic temple, where an underground stream still runs in the dark.
+Locals call Rome a lasagna — a city built in layers.
+Inside San Clemente, we descend through all of them: from a 12th-century basilica to an early Christian church, and deeper still into a 1st-century Roman house, where an underground stream still runs in the dark and pagan cult rituals were once performed.

 The Living Palace: Art & Aristocracy